ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 </p>

 ### Prepare
-- You will decided what file format to publish your grant information and transform it into 360Giving data, using the correct formatting and headings.
+- You will decided what file format to use for publishing your grant information.
+- Using the correct data formatting and headings you will transform your grants data into 360Giving data.

 For many publishers, preparing their data is a manual process that involves exporting information from a grants management system and converting it in a spreadsheet file.
 However, some grants management systems make it possible to build-in some or all of the steps needed to convert the information, so it can be exported directly into the correct 360Giving data format.